-Observe the manufacturer's instructions regarding the mixing ratio. - Open the drain cocks one by one. - Leave the drain cocks open until the mixture of water and cleaning agent has reached the respective drain. - Close the drain cocks. - Set all the water taps to "Hot" and open them. - Leave the water taps open until the mixture of water and cleaning agent has reached the drain. - Set all water taps to "Cold" and open them. - Leave the water taps open until the mixture of water and cleaning agent has reached the drain. - Close all water taps. - Flush the toilet several times. - Allow the cleaning agent to act in accordance with the manufacturer's instructions. - Empty the water system.
+Observe the manufacturer's instructions regarding the mixing ratio. - Open the drain cocks one by one.

+- Leave the drain cocks open until the mixture of water and cleaning agent has reached the respective drain. - Close the drain cocks. - Set all the water taps to "Hot" and open them. - Leave the water taps open until the mixture of water and cleaning agent has reached the drain. - Set all water taps to "Cold" and open them. - Leave the water taps open until the mixture of water and cleaning agent has reached the drain. - Close all water taps. - Flush the toilet several times. - Allow the cleaning agent to act in accordance with the manufacturer's instructions. - Empty the water system.
 Collect the mixture of water and cleaning agent for correct disposal. - For rinsing fill the entire water system with drinking water and empty again several times over.

-11.7.3 Disinfecting the water system
+11.8.3 Disinfecting the water system

 - Donly use suitable disinfectants as sold by the specialist trade.
-Observe the tolerance of humans and animals.
+Observe the tolerance of humans and animals. - The disinfectant must meet national regulations and be approved (if required).